bonitasoft/bonita-examples/bonita-loan-request-application/README.md

     println("Instance of Process LoanRequest(1.0) with id ${processInstance.id} has finished executing.")
 }

-fun waitForUserTask(user: User, processInstanceId: Long, userTaskName: String): HumanTaskInstance {
+// Utility function to wait for a User task to be ready: fun waitForUserTask(user: User, processInstanceId: Long, userTaskName: String): HumanTaskInstance {
     Awaitility.await("User task should not last so long to be ready :-(") .atMost(TEN_SECONDS)